andypicke/emberr/README.md

 #>  $ share_of_generation_pct: num  1.56 33.15 33.11 101.63 66.85 ...
 ```

-You can also retrieve data for multiple countries/regions:
+You can also retrieve data for multiple countries/regions (entities):

 ``` r